 “Rev Runner.
 Stealing plans and designs that weren’t yours.
 You were proven guilty in court, so you’re guilty here.”
 Grant flashed them a cold smile.
 Lexi noticed the human’s middle teeth were missing.
 Rev mumbled something as Grant carried on;

 “Lexi Bunny, college student.
 Arrested for starting a fire in her school.”
-If Lexi hadn’t been so mad, she would have noticed Ace – who was sitting on her other side – go a bit pale.
+If Lexi hadn’t been so mad, she would have noticed the grey bunny – who was sitting on her other side – go a bit pale.
 He hated fire.
-But lexi was too mad to notice.
+But Lexi was too mad to notice.
 It wasn’t her fault!
-Some jer had pulled the fire alarm as a joke, and she had fallen to the floor, screaming, because of how loud it was.
+Some jerk had pulled the fire alarm as a joke, and she had fallen to the floor, screaming, because of how loud it was.
 Sure, it had always been loud, but this was different.
 It was ear-splitting.
 On the way to the floor, a bright pink blast of energy had come from her ears, and had started a fire.

 “Danger Duck.
 Arrested for stalking Misty Breeze, and attacking his boss.”
 Grant carried on.
 Duck didn’t say anything.
 Misty Breeze was, well, Misty Breeze.
 And he didn’t really “attack” his boss.
 The guy had gotten on Duck’s last nerve, and he’d punched him.

 “Slam Tasmanian, famous wrestler.
 Arrested for illegal moves and illegal gambling.”
 Grant paused as he grinned, an unnatural one.
 He had finally gotten to the one person he had waited years to catch.

 “Ace.
 Bunny.”
 He said slowly, relishing the moment, cruel delight in his voice, “Oh yes, I’ve been looking for you for years.
 Arrested for stealing who knows how much, and for starting the fire that killed Tom and Ella Bunny.”